Cardboard surface covered with multicolored paint, a hand reaches to smear the paint with a brush.

 Overhead view of a child walking on a large piece of cardboard that is covered with splatters and smears of paint.

 1. Prepare to work on the floor.
 Helen Frankenthaler liked to place her large canvases on the floor and walk around them while working.
 This was a “freeing” experience from the tradition of using an easel.
 A note to caregivers: Young children will love the access painting on the ground gives them.
 Some children may want to walk in the paint.
-Be prepared for this possibility: if you aren’t comfortable with extra mess, be sure to set expectations to keep the paint on the canvas and bodies off the canvas (as much as possible)!
-If you don’t mind the extra mess, enjoy the delight (and plan for a bath afterward!).
+Be prepared for this possibility: if you aren’t comfortable with extra mess, be sure to set expectations to keep the paint on the canvas and bodies off the canvas (as much as possible!).
+If you don’t mind the extra mess, enjoy it (and plan for a bath afterward!).

 A paint-dipped tongue depressor leans against a medicine cup of paint as more paint is poured into the cup.

-1. Prepare your paint and thin with water.
+1. Prepare your paint and thin it with water.
 Use a small cup to mix your paint.
 Add water.
 Note: See our recommendation to only paint with primary colors in this Mini Art Lesson.

 Cardboard surface with splatters of blue, green, and teal paint.

 1. Experiment with paint pouring!
-You can choose to apply the paint directly, or mix with water before adding to the canvas.
+You can choose to apply the paint directly, or mix it with water before adding it to the canvas.
 What happens?
 Try one or both processes.
 Talk about how these choices affect your painting.

 Cardboard surface with blue, red, pink, and purple paint mixing and puddling on it.

 1. Experiment with adding texture.
 Sprinkle sand, coffee grounds, or salt onto sections of your painting.
 Experiment with adding more or less.
 How does this change the way your artwork looks?
 Note: Some children will not like the way the textures feel.
-Provide a tool, such as a spoon or sifter for scooping and sprinkling.
+Provide a tool, such as a spoon or sifter, for scooping and sprinkling.

 Close-up of a surface covered with a mixture of paint and a gritty material, with a hand using a fork to spread the paint.